Apostille and Notarization

 Apostille vs Notarization: Key Differences Explained for International Documents

 Apostille and notarization are closely related processes that are used to authenticate documents for international use.
 Though both processes are legal, they serve different roles in international documentation.
+This guide also addresses apostilles for international documents, especially UK paperwork.

 What Is Notarization?